awsdocs/amazon-ec2-user-guide/doc_source/connection-prereqs.md

    chmod 400 /path/my-key-pair.pem
    ```

    If you do not set these permissions, then you cannot connect to your instance using this key pair\.
-For more information, see [Error: Unprotected Private Key File](TroubleshootingInstancesConnecting.md#troubleshoot-unprotected-key)\.
+For more information, see [Error: Unprotected private key file](TroubleshootingInstancesConnecting.md#troubleshoot-unprotected-key)\.

 ## \(Optional\) Get the Instance Fingerprint<a name="connection-prereqs-fingerprint"></a>